AlexJBernard/Cognixia-FutureHorizons-CapstoneProject/README.md

 - [Functions](##Functions)

 ## Purpose
-This project was created as a part of Cognixia's Future Horizons upskilling course to demonstrate an understanding of Java and MySQL on an intermediate level.
+This project was created as a part of Cognixia's Future Horizons upskilling course to demonstrate an intermediate understanding of Java and MySQL development.

 ## Requirements
 This project requires the following in order to run properly.